nicolagatta/ElastAlert_Sigma_Rules/README.md

-# Sigma Rules adaptation for ELK + ElastAlert + Sysmon/Winlogbeat
+# Sigma Rules for ELK + ElastAlert + Sysmon/Winlogbeat

-A simple collection of Elastalert rules derived from Sigma, valid for ELK + Sysmon + Winlogbeat + Elastalert.
+A simple collection of Elastalert rules derived from Sigma

-They are derived by repository at https://github.com/Neo23x0/sigma, with some personal customization based on additional ELK customization
+Valid for ELK + Sysmon + Winlogbeat + Filebeat + Elastalert

+Derived from the great project @https://github.com/Neo23x0/sigma, along with some personal rules

+Rules are configured to send alerts to an email alias named "elk-alert" (to be configured in your MTA)